-Teeth are frequently in harm’s way; by one estimate, a quarter of all 12-year-olds have injured their permanent teeth.
-Of course, the fact that dental injuries are common is no comfort when they happen to you—or your child.
-Fortunately, modern dental treatment can make your smile look great again—especially if you get prompt and appropriate care.
+Teeth are frequently in harm’s way.
+A quarter of all 12-year-olds have injured their permanent teeth by one estimate.
+The fact that dental injuries are common is no comfort when they happen to you—or your child.
+Fortunately, modern dental treatment can make your smile look great again, especially if you get prompt and appropriate care.
 That’s why it is important to know what to do when you break a tooth.

 The repair of larger chips is more involved.
-A large chip that has not exposed or damaged the tooth’s pulp (nerve tissue) may need a veneer or crown (cap).
-This will likely take two visits, as your dentist needs to shape the remaining tooth structure to receive either a veneer or a crown, and then have the permanent restoration fabricated in a dental laboratory.
-The dentist will send you home with a temporary restoration (veneer or crown), and will call you back in when the permanent restoration is ready to be placed on your tooth.
+A large chip that has not exposed or damaged the tooth’s pulp (nerve tissue) may need a crown (cap).
+This will likely take two visits, as your dentist needs to shape the remaining tooth structure to receive a crown and then have the permanent restoration fabricated in a dental laboratory.
+The dentist will send you home with a temporary restoration and call you back when the permanent restoration is ready to be placed on your tooth.

-A large chip that has exposed or damaged the tooth pulp will probably be painful, and may require immediate care; it will almost certainly need a crown, along with root canal treatment.
+A large chip that has exposed or damaged the tooth pulp will probably be painful and may require immediate care.
+It will almost certainly need a crown, along with root canal treatment.
 This procedure involves removing exposed or infected pulp tissue from within the tooth and then sealing its central inner space (pulp chamber) and the narrow “canals” that branch from it down through the roots.
-Although it sounds complicated, root canal treatment is actually a routine dental procedure typically carried out under local anesthesia; it doesn’t feel much different than having a cavity filled, though it may take longer.
-Root canals can be performed by a general dentist or a specialist called an endodontist.
+Although it sounds complicated, root canal treatment is a routine dental procedure typically carried out under local anesthesia; it doesn’t feel much different than having a cavity filled, though it may take longer.
+Root canals can be performed by a general dentist, or a specialist called an endodontist.

-A crack that is entirely above the gum line and does not expose the tooth’s pulp is the easiest to treat.
-Depending on the size of the crack, the tooth may be restored with a tooth-colored filling material, a veneer or a crown.
+If the crack in your teeth is entirely above the gum line and does not expose the tooth’s pulp, it will be easier for a dentist to identify and treat.
+Depending on the size of the crack, the tooth may be restored with tooth-colored filling material, a veneer, or a crown.
 If the crack exposes the pulp, a root canal treatment and a crown may be able to save it.

 A tooth with a crack that extends beneath the gum line and into the roots cannot always be saved.
-A tooth that is actually fractured into two pieces will have to be extracted and replaced.
-Sometimes it’s possible for you to receive a dental implant on the same day the broken tooth is removed—sparing you the need to schedule a second surgical appointment.
+A tooth fractured in two will have to be extracted and replaced.
+Sometimes you can receive a dental implant on the same day the broken tooth is removed—sparing you the need to schedule a second surgical appointment.